Coronavirus latest: Germany to close borders to several countries | DW | 15.03.2020

 German authorities have decided to close the country's borders with France, Austria, Denmark, Luxembourg, and Switzerland.
-Commuters would still be allowed to travel, the authorities said.
+Commuters would still be allowed to travel, according to German media.
 Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)